os-js/manual.os-js.org/src/v3/tutorial/core/README.md

 // Registers a new ServiceProvicer class core.register(SomeServiceProvider, {/* registration options */});

-// Registers a new singleton factory for serice core.singleton('namespace/service', () => new SomeService());
+// Registers a new singleton factory for service core.singleton('namespace/service', () => new SomeService());

-// Registers a new instance factory for serice core.instance('namespace/service', () => new SomeService());
+// Registers a new instance factory for service core.instance('namespace/service', () => new SomeService());

 // Checks if given service exists